UoN-PHYS4041/UoN-PHYS4041.github.io/UoN-PHYS4041/_build/html/_sources/content/lectures/lecture4.md

 [VQE-simulator.ipynb](../downloads/VQE-simulator.ipynb) - Jupyter notebook for running VQE on the simulator.

+[HamiltonianParameters.txt](../downloads/HamiltonianParameters.txt) - Text file with the Hamiltonian parameters for the H-He$^+$ molecule.
+This is needed to run the VQE notebook.

 [VQE-simulator-simplified.ipynb](../downloads/VQE-simulator-simplified.ipynb) - Jupyter notebook for running VQE on the simulator using the built in pauli measurements.

 [VQE-IBM.ipynb](../downloads/VQE-IBM.ipynb) - Jupyter notebook for running VQE on the IBM devices.